dani7959/es-theme-replica/README.md

 So feel free to report any issues on your device and I will do my best to fix it.

 Supported systems:
-I've included all systems supported by ArkOK at the time of release: https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information Feel free to raise an issue if your desired system is not supported.
+I've included all systems supported by ArkOK at the time of the latest release: https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information Feel free to raise an issue if your desired system is not supported.